HarshitKaushik/java-cheat-sheet/README.md

 }
 ```
 #### Initialization Example 1
-- player  is an instance of the class Player.
-It contains member variables named name and score.
+- `player` is an instance of the class `Player`.
+It contains member variables named `name` and `score`.
 - All member variables are initialized by default.
-Since name refers to a String i.e a reference variable it is initialized to null. score is an int variable and hence initialized to 0.
+Since `name` refers to a String i.e a reference variable it is initialized to null.
+- `score` is an int variable and hence initialized to 0.

 #### Initialization Example 2
 - local  is a local variable defined in the main method.